REUSE

 These prerequisites are found in every holistically designed reuse system, which is why reuse has no recycling problem.

 Reuse systems replace packaging disposal with return, making it a tool of the Circular Economy.
-The fundamentals of reuse always work the same way: use, collect, clean ... and start again.
+The fundamentals of reuse always work the same way: use, collect, clean, repeat.

 Only at the end of a reusable container's life is it recycled after being sorted out: new reusable packaging is created.